edgio-docs/edgio-docs/src/pages/guides/sites_frameworks/limits.md

 ## NodeJS native extensions {/*nodejs-native-extensions*/}

-In a lot of scenarios, NodeJS native extensions might be required to perform specific tasks related to your application.
+In a lot of scenarios, NodeJS native extensions might be required in order to perform specific tasks related to your application.
 For example, you might need to use [OpenCV](https://github.com/peterbraden/node-opencv) to perform some checks on an image before making it publicly available.
 Or you might need to use extensions like [`node-microtime`](https://github.com/wadey/node-microtime) for finer-grained performance analysis.